-Dementia with Dignity: Living Well with Alzheimer’s and Dementia Using the DAWN Method
+Dementia With Dignity: Living Well with Alzheimer’s or Dementia Using the DAWN Method

 Wouldn’t dementia care be easier if you could get on the same page as your loved one?
 When we understand what someone experiencing dementia is going through, we can truly help them enjoy more peace and security at home.
-This book will help you recognize the unmet emotional needs that are causing problems, giving you a better understanding and ability to address them.
+This book is a dementia caregiver guide that will help you recognize the unmet emotional needs that are causing problems, giving you a better understanding and ability to address them.

 In this book you’ll learn:

 - The basic facts about dementia, plus the skills lost and those not lost;

 - How to recognize and respond to the emotions caused by dementia, and avoid dementia-related behaviors;

 - Tools for working with an impaired person’s moods and changing sense of reality;